 Substitutions for the chicken salad

-If you don't have certain items on hand, here are some easy swaps for the salad:
+If you don't have certain items on hand, here are some easy swaps for really good chicken salad:

-In place of shallot, you could use red onion or scallions.
+- In place of shallot, you could use red onion or green onions.

 Building the perfect chicken salad sandwich